ias-tcd/competitor-matching-model/README.md

 # Remove the docker container and restart the application (building a new container)
 make restart

+# Make migrations for schema changes
+make migrations

+# Migrate changes to the database for schema changes
+make migrate

+# Start the python interpreter to manually run specific code / functions
+make shell

+# Create a new django app
+make startapp name=name_of_app

+# Enter the container in the shell
+make enter

 # Format the code
 make format